 Step 9: Promoting Your Travel Blog

 Publish and pray isn’t the best strategy for your travel blog.
 Learning how to start a travel blog was not complete without promoting it.
-Fortunately, there are many different ways to promote a blog, and below I’ve listed some of the most effective ways that work particularly well for travel blogs.
+Fortunately, there are many different ways to promote a blog like what other travelers do, and below I’ve listed some of the most effective ways that work particularly well for travel blogs.

 Tell Friends and Family

-The easiest way to begin promoting your blog after it is published live is to share it with your friends and family.
+The easiest way to begin promoting your awesome travel blog after it is published live is to share it with your friends and family.

 This is a great way to get the word out about your new travel blog and get visitors to it.
 To be on the fast track as a successful travel blogger, you can ask everyone in your network to share it with their own circle of friends and family to give you even more exposure.